 What is a Data Warehouse and What Does It Do?

 A data warehouse is a digital read-only storage facility for all manner of static, non-changing data.
 It differs from a database in that a data warehouse stores unchanging data.
 Databases store and rapidly update real-time data for immediate use, such as transactional data.
-Data warehouses store data for use in queries, research, and analytics.
+Data warehouses, on the other hand, store data for use in queries, research, and analytics.

 Associations and the Historical Use of the Data Warehouse